anymore1405/TraCuuViPham_server/README.md

 enable terminal
  - yarn or npm install
  - node index.js
- - post uri http://localhost:3000/check with body {"BienKiemSoat":"Bien so xe cua ban","LoaiXe":"1 as car, 2 as motorcycle, 3 as eletric bike"}
+ - post uri http://localhost:3000/check with body {"BienKiemSoat":"your license plates","LoaiXe":"1 as car, 2 as motorcycle, 3 as eletric bike"}